BurntChromium/cuckoo_filter/README.md

 Cuckoo Filters are a probabilistic data structure.
 This means that when the CF says "yes, I have seen this", it may be incorrect with a small probability (there is a risk of false positives in the event of a hash collision).
 However, if the CF answers "no, I haven't seen this", then this response is always correct.
 (The correctness of the statement "I _haven't_ seen this" depends on a particular implementation detail that not all CFs handle (it requires an eviction cache).
 This CF does use an eviction cache.)

-This crate implements an opinionated Cuckoo Filter with reasonable parameters for balancing overall capacity and achieving near optimal space savings.
-This filter can hold up to 8.5 billion items.
-At maximum size, this CF should consume about 4 GiB of RAM.
+This crate is a library that implements Cuckoo Filter with reasonable parameters for balancing overall capacity and achieving near optimal space savings.
+This filter can hold up to ~8.5 billion items.
+At maximum size, this CF should consume about 8.5 GiB of RAM (each item consumes 1 byte).
 This implementation is based off of [this paper (PDF link)](https://www.cs.cmu.edu/~binfan/papers/conext14_cuckoofilter.pdf).

 This implementation
 - does not require the standard library (it enforces `![no_std]`), but it does require `alloc` (to use a Vector)
 - does not support dynamic resizing (resizing would be very expensive: you'd have to build a new filter, then re-insert each item, potentially with a long series of evictions if you are trying to shrink the filter)

+### Why not use a normal Hash Table?

+Compared to a normal hash table, a Cuckoo Filter is much more efficient.
+This filter stores only 8 bits per item, and searching for an item (probing) operates in constant time because each item can only be in one of 9 fixed locations.
+(By contrast, the standard library `HashMap` may, theoretically, need to perform arbitrarily many collision resolution steps using [quadratic probing](https://en.wikipedia.org/wiki/Quadratic_probing), although this is unlikely.)

-### Using this Cuckoo Filter
+### The standard API for this Cuckoo Filter

 There are three primary APIs for the filter: `insert`, `lookup`, and `delete` (this follows the paper's naming convention).